 \section{Discussion}

 In this section, we extend the results of Secs.~\ref{zero_q} and \ref{finite_q} and discuss their application to experiments.
 We first address the effects of temperature, orbital magnetic field effects and finite lifetimes on our results.
-Then we will present the extension of the results of Sec.~\ref{zero_q} for 2D case in the wake of recently discovered 2D polar metals\cite{Fei:2018,Cao:2018}.
-We will conclude this section by providing experimental prospects to extract the coupling constant $\lambda$ in both 3D and 2D and control the orientation of polar order with magnetic field.
+Next we present extension of the results of Sec.~\ref{zero_q} to the 2D case, given the recent discovery of several 2D polar metals\cite{Fei:2018,Cao:2018}.
+We conclude this section considering the experimental feasibility of extracting the coupling constant $\lambda$ in both 3D and 2D, and also discuss the field-orientation of the polar order.